leaherb/CLSearch/README.md

 # CL-Search

-**CL-Search** is a microservce.
-I am building a system if microservices to, eventually, build an app to automate Craigslist searches that will notify the requestor of new search results.
+**CL-Search** is a microservce, one of several that will (eventually) form an app that automates Craigslist searches and notifies the requestor of new search results.

 ## Purpose
 Automate [Craigslist](https://www.craigslist.org/about/sites){target="_blank"} searches.
 Store search results in a database.

-Any number of named searches (defined in **search_config.yml**) are initiated with each run of **search.py**.
-Search configurations can be archived (not included in a run), or activated (included in a run).

 ## Disclaimer